 “I just wanted to thank you so much for sending along that awesome reference letter.
 I think it really made my resume stand out from the crowd!”

 “It is with great joy and optimistic expectation that I extend my sincerest gratitude for the exemplary reference letter that you penned in my honor.”

 Easy there, Ms. Austen!
 The more you write outside your own voice, the less authentic your gratitude will sound.

 TIP #3: Make It Memorable!

 When someone goes out of their way to do something special for your benefit, you want your appreciation to do one thing: get their attention.
-A memorable thank you gift, a well-written card or a timely, sincere phone call are all wonderful ways to express your gratitude and make it count.
+A memorable gift from our collection of Thank You Gifts, a well-written card or a timely, sincere phone call are all wonderful ways to express your gratitude and make it count.
 And remember: even if the thanks are belated, it’s better than sending none at all!